Perth Hebrew Congregation: History

+Western Australia's first Jewish congregation, Fremantle Synagogue on the corner of South Terrace and Parry Street, was absorbed into the Perth Hebrew Congregation in 1907.
 For the more orthodox Jewish settlers, the more Anglicized services of the Perth Hebrew Congregation had no appeal.
 They formed the Perth Jewry Association and built a synagogue known as the Palmerston Shule.
 Possible conflict between the two congregations was avoided thorough the leadership of Perth Jewry's first minister, Rabbi D. I. Freedman who served in the Perth Hebrew Congregation for 42 years from 1897 up until his death in 1939.